dumpst3rfir3/ludus_stuff/README.md

 # Ludus Stuff

-This is just a personal repo I am using to store configurations, scripts, etc. that I am using for my homelab [Ludus](https://ludus.cloud/) setup.
+This is just a personal repo to store configurations, scripts, etc. that I am using for my homelab [Ludus](https://ludus.cloud/) setup.
 I am a fan of using Ludus for deploying Active Directory ranges in my homelab, it's worth checking out if you haven't yet.

 ## Configs